jethrolarson/jethrolarson.github.com/resume.md

 Build.com (2010 - Present)
 -----------------------------------
 Titles: UX Designer, Programmer
-* Acted as UX Designer for many internal and customer-facing projects
+* Lead UX Designer for many internal and customer-facing projects
-* Led mobile project team to a successful launch
+* Lead developer for m.build.com
-* Designed and built a client and server-side website framework to facilitate high performance and touch-optimized mobile versions of our stores
+* Designed and built critical high performance frameworks for Build.com's touch optimized store fronts
 * Created UI frameworks and documentation to standardize client-side usage and ease development for both marketing and software development
 * Spearheaded efforts to improve client-side performance
 * Designed and built tools for vendor and order management
 * Championed and administered regular usability testing
-* Led the adoption of technologies like SASS, client-side MVCs, and CoffeeScript
+* Pioneered the use of SASS, MVCs, jQuery and JavaScript
 * Acted as local JavaScript expert for the software development and marketing departments

 ### Sites: